What You Need To Know About Aromatherapy & 9 Essential Oils To Get Started

 Inhalation is one of the easiest ways to use essential oils in your home.
 You can use a diffuser, mix a few drops with water in a spray bottle, sprinkle oils on the shower floor so they're carried up with the steam, or drop them into a tissue and inhale them.
 You can even purchase necklaces and bracelets featuring porous lava beads onto which you add a few drops of your favorite essential oil to enjoy throughout the day— the heat from your skin helps spread the scent!

 Applying essential oils topically is a great way to reap their aromatic benefits wherever you go—and in some cases relieve pain and inflammation.
 But most essential oils are far too caustic to be applied directly to the skin.
 One well-known way to avoid irritating the skin with essential oils is to use a carrier oil, like coconut oil or jojoba oil.
 Carrier oils are typically neutral-smelling oils that are used to dilute essential oils to safe levels so they do not cause skin irritation—this does not, however, dilute their therapeutic perks.

 The typical ratio of essential oil to carrier oil is 3 drops essential oils to 2 teaspoons of carrier oil for facial application, and up to 6 drops essential oils to 2 teaspoons of carrier oil for application to areas like the arms, legs, and stomach.

 One exception to the carrier oil rule is lavender essential oil (when used as a spot treatment, not when used on larger sections of skin).
-There is evidence to support the use of lavender essential oil as an analgesic (pain reliever), anti-inflammatory, and topical antibiotic, making it handy for burns and bug bites.
+There is evidence to support the use of lavender essential oil as an analgesic8 (pain reliever), anti-inflammatory9, and topical antibiotic10, making it handy for burns and bug bites.

 Aromatherapy and essential oil side effects.